IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“People who think that they can make up their past follies with regret, cannot be forgiven.”

 ― <a href="https://elfen-lied.fandom.com/wiki/Kurama" target="_blank">Kurama</a>

+>“With my right hand I will save humans, and with my left hand I will save the Akuma.”

+― <a href="https://dgrayman.fandom.com/wiki/Allen_Walker" target="_blank">Allen Walker</a>

 <b id="f1">1)</b> I used to think he was a lazy guy.
 The quote is from <a href="https://einsteinpapers.press.princeton.edu/vol8-trans/176" target="_blank">this letter</a> written a week before he published correct <a href="https://en.wikipedia.org/wiki/Einstein_field_equations" target="_blank">field equations of General Relativity (GR) or EFE</a>.
 At that point of time he was very afraid that GR will be formulated by someone before him.
 Indeed it happened as he feared and <a href="https://en.wikipedia.org/wiki/General_relativity_priority_dispute#Undisputed_facts" target="_blank">Hilbert probably found the correct field equations</a> ( $R_{\mu \nu }-{\frac {1}{2}}Rg_{\mu \nu }={\frac{8\pi G}{c^{4}}}T_{\mu \nu }$ the cosmological constant came later) independently 5 days before him.
 Even if Hilbert actually found the complete equations before him, he would still be the <b>single biggest contributor</b> to the formulation of GR because he found the equations without the trace term(i.e. $R_{\mu \nu }={\frac{8\pi G}{c^{4}}}T_{\mu \nu }$) first and was aware that he should add some term to make both sides consistent since $\nabla_{\nu} T^{\mu \nu}=0$ but $\nabla_{\nu} R^{\mu \nu }\neq 0$.
 Also Hilbert fully credited Einstein as the originator of the theory and no public priority dispute concerning the field equations ever arose between the two men during their lives.<a href="#a1">↩</a>